-1.0Summary
+1.0 SUMMARY

-An air toxics Health Risk Assessment (HRA) screening was conducted by the Santa Barbara County Air Pollution Control District (District) for a proposed diesel-fired internal combustion engine (DICE) located at 890 Refugio Rd in Santa Ynez.
-The proposed engine is a 480-bhp Model C9, manufactured by Caterpillar.
-The HRA screening was conducted using the USEPA-recommended screening model, AERSCREEN, with the Hotspots Analysis and Reporting Program (HARP) software, Version 2 (Build 21081).
+An air toxics Health Risk Assessment (HRA) screening was conducted by the Santa Barbara County Air Pollution Control District (District) for a proposed diesel-fired internal combustion engine (DICE) located at 3599 Pinewood Road in Santa Maria.
+The proposed engine is a 538-bhp Model 6135HFG84, manufactured by John Deere.
+The HRA screening was conducted using the USEPA-recommended screening model, AERSCREEN, with the Hotspots Analysis and Reporting Program (HARP) software, Version 2 (Build 17023).
 Cancer risk and chronic non-cancer Hazard Index (HI) risk values were calculated and compared to significance thresholds for cancer and chronic non-cancer risk adopted by the District's Board of Directors.
 The calculated risk values and applicable thresholds are as follows:

-890 Refugio Rd DICE Max Risks Significance Threshold
+Pinewood DICE Max Risks Significance Threshold

-Cancer risk: 1.3/million \geq 10/million
+Cancer risk: 9.3/million ≥10/million

 Chronic non-cancer risk: <0.1 >1

-Based on these results, the proposed DICE at 890 Refugio Rd in Santa Ynez does not present a significant risk to the surrounding community.
+Based on these results, the proposed DICE at 3599 Pinewood Rd does not present a significant risk to the surrounding community.
+For this reason, Authority to Construct/Permit to Operate No. 15138 will be issued for this project.